StoglRobotics/ros_team_workspace/docs/use-cases/ros_packages/setup_robot_bringup_package.rst

 The package follows as far as possible best practices for `robot support packages <http://wiki.ros.org/Industrial/Tutorials/WorkingWithRosIndustrialRobotSupportPackages>`_ from ROS-Industrial consortia. (**This has to be verified!**)

-Script for Setting up Description Package
+Script for Setting up a Bringup Package
 ============================================

 ``setup-robot-bringup`` script accepts the robot name and the robot description package name.